allanbutler/allanbutler.github.io/_posts/2018-04-28-dog-housebreaking.md

 [![aimee]({{ site.url }}/img/IMG_5556.JPG)]({{ site.url }}/img/IMG_5556.JPG)
 Figure 1.1 Don't let the cuteness fool you.

 Housetraining a puppy is work.
 Don't let the cuteness of your pup fool you into thinking housetraining will be a breeze, although the right training up front will save you agony down the road.
 After reading [Rover's](https://www.rover.com/blog/complete-guide-puppy-potty-training/) post on house breaking your dog I decided to take a data approach to housetraining by documenting eating and bathroom breaks.
 After a month of recording data I was not only extremely grateful for automation of data warehouses but also able to determine if my pup was on the right track with her potty and eating behaviors.
-For this post I will only use your bathroom dataset.
+For this post I will only use her bathroom dataset.

 First we will load the data into a data frame for exploratory analysis along with the correct R packages.
 Exploratory analysis is about asking a series of data questions and trying to gain useful insights to influence our decision making.